Promethivm/programmers-oath/README.md

 My intention is to collaboratively write an oath that could be spread in my community.
 I think the importance of considering the impact of our actions as coders is huge, and not talked about enough.

 A longer term goal would be to convince some companies to only hire developers who have taken the oath.
-Along the same lines if you had publicly taken the oath and your company wanted you to do something you feel is wrong, you would have a document to point at and discuss.
+Along the same lines, if you had publicly taken the oath and your company wanted you to do something you feel is wrong, you would have a document to point at and discuss.

 **Signing**